nodefluent/node-sinek/lib/librdkafka/README.md

 - consumer poll grace (only 1 by 1 mode) can be configured via `const config = { options: { consumeGraceMs: 125 }};` - *default is 1000ms*
 - when **noptions** is set, you do not have to set the old config params

+## Producer Auto Partition Count Mode

+- it is possible to let the producer automatically handle the amount of partitions (max count) of topics, when producing
+- to do that you must pass `"auto"` as third argument of the constructor `new NProducer(config, null, "auto");`
+- and you must not pass a specific partition to the `send(), buffer() or bufferXXX()` functions
+- this way the the producer will fetch the metadata for the specific topics, parse the partition count from it and use it as max value for its random or deterministic partition selection approach
+- *NOTE:* that the topic must exist before producing if you are using the `auto` mode
+- when auto mode is enabled you can use `producer.getStoredPartitionCounts()` to grab the locally cached partition counts

+### Getting Metadata via Producer

+- `producer.getMetdata()` returns generic information about all topics on the connected broker
+- `producer.getTopicMetadata("my-topic")` returns info for specific topic (*NOTE:* will create topic if it does not already exist)
+- `Metadata` instances offer a few handy formatting functions checkout `/lib/librdkafka/Metadata.js`

 ## Consumer Modes

 - 1 by 1 mode by passing **a callback** to `.consume()` - see [test/int/NSinek.test.js](../../test/int/NSinek.test.js)
   * consumes a single message and commit after callback each round
 - asap mode by passing **no callback** to `.consume()` - see [test/int/NSinekF.test.js](../../test/int/NSinekF.test.js)